 PIGFORD RESEARCH PROJECT

-The Federation of Southern Cooperatives/ Land Assistance Fund and The Institute for Economic and Racial Equity at Brandeis University are thrilled to announce a new partnership (January 2022).
-Over the next two years, our organizations will be communicating with Black farmers and their descendants across the nation to understand better the impact of the Black farmer lawsuits, Pigford v.
+The Federation of Southern Cooperatives/ Land Assistance Fund and The Institute for Economic and Racial Equity at Brandeis University are thrilled to announce a partnership (January 2022).
+Our organizations will be communicating with Black farmers and their descendants across the nation to understand better the impact of the Black farmer lawsuits, Pigford v.
 Glickman and In re Black Farmers Discrimination Litigation.
 This project will be the first nationwide effort to understand the impact that these historic cases had on farmers and their families.